-Photo trap image shows a lynx against the background of the Sengsen Mountains
+Photo trap image shows a lynx in front of the background Sengsengebirge

 The Kalkalpen National Park region plays a key role in the recolonization of the lynx in the Alps.
-The first photo trap photo was taken in the national park in 2000, and since then there have been regular records of lynx in the area, albeit always from the same individual.
-A total of five wild lynx were relocated from Switzerland to Kalkalpen National Park in 2011, 2013 and 2017 to support the population.
+The first photo trap photo was taken in the national park in 2000, and in the years that followed there were regular records of lynx in the area, albeit always of the same animal.
+Since then, a total of six wild lynx have been relocated to Kalkalpen National Park to support the population.
+From 2012, there were lynx cubs in the Kalkalpen National Park region for the first time in over 150 years.
+However, there was also evidence of illegal shooting and the poachers were convicted in court.
+The lack of lynx offspring in recent years jeopardizes the repopulation.

 Info: No Pyhrn-Priel Card offer